CIS192/website/src/pages/nlp_homework/index.md

 0. Look at the dataset!
 Try to understand the information that is conveyed to better understand the task.
 1. Implement the machine learning evaluation metric we discussed in class (accuracy).
 2. Perform data pre-processing for our dataset.
 You will need to parse the provided pre-labeled data in training/test sets, and implement a simple baseline model.
-3. Use the Sci-Kit Learn package to train machine learning models which classify words as simple or complex.
+3. Use the Sci-Kit Learn package to train machine learning models which classif y words as simple or complex.

 We have provided the dataset of labelled words split between training/test sets in (.txt) format.
 Some notes on the dataset: